Often, GP registrars and prevocational doctors spend so much time helping others that they neglect their own health.

 Taking care of others means also taking care of yourself.

-It is not unusual for GP registrars to feel stressed during medical training, or around exam time.
+It is not unusual to feel stressed during medical training, or around exam time.

 - issues relating to employment (contract issues, employment conditions)

 - issues relating to your GP training, study or exams

 - issues relating to your wellbeing (work/life balance, physical or mental health concerns)